-Were the case otherwise, I should, I confess, be at a loss to point out any precise course of study for-Mr. Custis.
+Were the case otherwise, I should, I confess, be at a loss to point out any precise course of study for Mr. Custis.
 My views, with respect to him, have already been made known to you, and, therefore, it is not necessary to repeat them on this occasion.
-It is not merely the best course for him to pursue that. requires a consideration, but such an one as he can be induced to pursue, and will contribute to his improvement and the object in view.
-In directing the first of these objects, a gentleman of your literary discernment and knowledge of the world, would beat no loss, without any suggestions of mine, if there was as good a disposition to receive, as there are talents to acquire knowledge; but as there seems to be in this youth an unconquerable indolence of temper, and a dereliction, in fact to all study, it must rest with you to lead him in the best manner, and by the easiest modes you can devise, to the study of should add, that I know of no vice to which his inertness can be attributed.
-From drinking and gaming he is perfectly free, and if he has a propensity to any other impropriety, it is hidden from me.
-He is generous, and regardful of truth.
+It is not merely the best course for him to pursue that requires a consideration, but such an one as he can be induced to pursue, and will contribute to his improvement and the object in view.
+In directing the first of these objects, a gentleman of your literary discernment and knowledge of the world, would be at no loss, without any suggestions of mine, if there was as good a disposition to receive, as there are talents to acquire knowledge; but as there seems to be in this youth an unconquerable indolence of temper, and a dereliction, in fact to all study, it must rest with you to lead him in the best manner, and by the easiest modes you can devise, to the study of such useful acquirements as may be serviceable to himself, and eventually beneficial to his country.